-The proven comparability between the planned and the existing EU law enforcement large-scale IT systems makes it possible to challenge the determined social beneficiality of the existing systems aiming at establishing the potential projection capacity of the proposed methodological tool.
+The proven comparability between the existing, the planned and other, related EU law enforcement large-scale IT systems makes it possible to challenge the determined social beneficiality of the existing systems aiming at establishing the potential projection capacity of the proposed methodological tool.

 Concerning respect of human rights indicator, based on profiling results of PNR data, persons may be denied for acts predicted to be committed by them.
 It matches the universes established by BIGO.
-EES is in line with the process started by VIS.
+16 EES is in line with the process started by VIS.
 However, the collection of data on all third country nationals that may be used for law enforcement proposes stigmatises by presuming irregular stay.

-Accountability for acts criterion as long as EES arrangements are examined supports the reasoning of BOEHM in relation to her observations of potential harmonised data protection principles within the area of freedom, security and justice.
-It means that the same pattern is observed in case of the planned and the existing systems.
+Accountability for acts criterion as long as EES arrangements are examined supports the reasoning of BOEHM in relation to her observations of potential harmonised data protection principles within the area of freedom, security and justice.17 It means that the same pattern is observed in case of the planned and the existing systems.

-&lt;sup>15 Bigo, Didier, The (in)securitization practices, op. cit., pp. 209-225.
+16 Bigo, Didier, The (in)securitization practices, op. cit., pp. 209-225.

 The accommodation of la géométrie variable is more a TFEU Title V feature of the planned and existing systems in relation to transparency indicator.
-However, the found indirect interconnectedness may distort aim-assigned operation of the systems causing serious disproportionality due to the multiple accessing actors.
+However, the found indirect interconnectedness and the planned interoperability may distort aim-assigned operation of the systems causing serious disproportionality due to the multiple accessing actors.
 In case of the observed planned systems, the above results related to indirect interconnectedness may be justified by their complementary nature.
-In case of the planned systems, cooperation level access is not observed directly.
+The potential threat that may fundamentally change the nature of the EU law enforcement large-scale IT systems is interoperability.

-Comparing social preferences that are reflected through the planned and the existing systems to EU migration and internal security policies assembling social beneficiality, in both cases it has been proven that the perceived security challenges that are handled by a comprehensive use of information power may compromise human rights.
+Comparing social preferences that are reflected through the existing, the planned and other, related systems to EU migration and internal security policies assembling social beneficiality, in both cases it has been proven that the perceived security challenges that are handled by a comprehensive use of information power may compromise human rights.
 The security-oriented patterns are reactive to the perceived threats from the environment.
 The planned systems more comprehensively aim at the use of information power causing lowering potential of meeting high human rights standards.
 However, the planned systems are more complementarily interconnected indirectly with other systems.
+Moreover, the potential threat that may fundamentally change the nature of the EU law enforcement large-scale IT systems is the proposed interoperability between the New EES and VIS.